ml5js/Intro-ML-Arts-IMA-F25/02-transfer-learning/README.md

 Reflect on the relationship between labels and images in a machine learning image classification dataset.
 Who has the power to label images and how do those labels and machine learning models trained on them impact society?

-2. Train your own image classifier using Teachable Machine and apply the model to an interactive p5.js sketch.
-Feel free to try sound instead of or in addition to images.
+2. Train your own image or sound classifier using Teachable Machine and apply the model to an interactive p5.js sketch.
+[Code examples](#code-examples)

 3. Document your reading reflections and your coding exercise in a blog post and add a link to the post and your p5 sketch on the [Assignment 2 Wiki page](https://github.com/ml5js/Intro-ML-Arts-IMA-F25/wiki/Assignment-2).
 In your blog post, include visual documentation such as a recorded screen capture / video / GIFs of training the model and working in p5.
 You may include both in one post or write two separate posts if you prefer.